miklevin/MikeAtEleven.com/index.md

 bits for yourself that you may wish to incorporate.

 This is a secret weapon.
 Want to see it get published?

+Okay, that will be on the web in a moment.
+But let me get the streaming YouTube embed ready in the meanwhile...
+I don't know the video ID yet, but when I stop live streaming, YouTube will give it to me.
+Later gator!

 --------------------------------------------------------------------------------
 ## Thu Aug 26, 2021